-A person cannot claim a mistaken belief about the identity of the other person only because the other person has not disclosed being transgender.
-The gender identity of a transgender person is their identity and a transgender person is not obliged to disclose their gender history.
+A person cannot claim a mistaken belief about the identity of the other person only because the other person has not disclosed a matter related to their gender identity.
 Cisgender normativity, gender identity discrimination and transphobia should not influence an outcome of trial.